mr2raccoon/caactus/README.md

 ### 7.2 Conversion
 - call the `tif2h5py` script from the cmd prompt to transform all `.tif-files` to `.h5-format`.
  The `.h5-format` allows for better [performance when working with ilastik](https://www.ilastik.org/documentation/basics/performance_tips).
-- select "-c" and enter path to config.toml
+- enter "-c" and enter path to config.toml
-- select "-m" and choose "training"
+- enter "-m" and choose "training"
 - whole command UNIX:
   ```bash
   tif2h5py -c "$p" -m training